Monitors - New UI

 Subject line | Select the check box to use the subject line configured in the Send an email section as the ticket title.
 (The subject line field below will appear grayed out.)
 Otherwise, leave the check box clear and add a subject line to customize the ticket title, or leave the subject line blank to apply a standard (automated) subject line as the ticket title.
 NOTE The Ticket Title field in Autotask has a limit of 255 characters.
 If your subject line exceeds this limit, it will be truncated in the ticket's Ticket Title field at 255 characters. |

 Ticket details | Select the check box Use default to use the default settings of the monitor type as configured in the Autotask Integration.
-Refer to Configure ticket integration.
+Refer to Configure ticket settings.
 (The subject line field below will appear grayed out.)
 If you don't want to use the default settings, leave the check box clear and select the required Source, Queue, Issue Type, Sub-Issue Type, and Work Type from the drop-down lists.
 The drop-down lists display the values that are currently active in Autotask.
 NOTE If the mapped device (that is, the Autotask configuration item) has a contact assigned in Autotask, that contact will be selected for the ticket by default. |

 NOTE By default, tickets created from alerts are not assigned to any resource in Autotask.